 Human Progress – The three areas where we see technological innovations come to life

-Dr Angus Hervey, from Future Crunch, shared a number of insights and positive news to contribute to our daily ‘Information Diet’ at IPAA Queensland’s recent Chief Executives and Young Professionals Breakfast event this year.
+Dr Angus Hervey, from Future Crunch, shared a number of insights and positive news to contribute to our daily ‘Information Diet’ at IPAA Queensland’s 2019 Chief Executives and Young Professionals Breakfast.
 IPAA Queensland is delighted to share with you a sample of his wisdom around the three areas where humanity tends to innovate and move forward; and that when all three are combined – make for magic in human progress.

 The way we communicate

 For example, in the first industrial revolution we invented a new technology, the telegraph, and that allowed us to send messages instantaneously across vast distances.